Imago

 — Max Bernstein (@maxbernstein23) February 9, 2026

-Trautwein knows Meyer too well, having played under him during his Florida Days.
+Trautwein knows Meyer too well, having played under him during his time in Florida.
 He won two national championships, one in 2006 and another in his final year of 2008.
 He also won the SEC Championship in both those seasons, marking Trautwein as a part of Florida’s dominant history.
 However, that hasn’t been the case for some time now.
 In the last decade, the Gators have finished seasons with mixed results and have not been able to make a distinct mark in the SEC.

 Looking at last season, the Gators finished 12th in the SEC with a 4-8 record.
 That was enough for the Florida administration to call for an overhaul.
 Bringing in an experienced head coach was necessary, so there was no doubt that Jon Sumrall was the first step.
 Sumrall ended his two-year tenure at Tulane Green Wave with a 20-8 record, and helped the program to a 2nd place finish.